• Menu

 29. The Long-Tailed Duck

-This species is quite populated and even though there has been a decline in the last twenty years, there are still over one million Long Tailed Ducks on our planet.
-The decline was sadly due to oil spills and pollution- a lesson we can all take in learning how to better care for our planet.
+This species is quite populated and even though there’s been a decline in the last twenty years, there are still over one million long-tailed ducks in existence.
+The decline was sadly due to oil spills and pollution- a lesson that we can all take in learning how to better care for our planet.

 30. Lovebird